Axway/flowmanager/docker-compose/README.md

 </details>

 <details>
-  <summary>Enable transport encryption (TLS/SSL) for MongoDB</summary>
+  <summary>Enable transport encryption (TLS/SSL) for Mongodb</summary>

-Encrypt all of MongoDB’s network traffic.
-TLS/SSL ensures that MongoDB network traffic is only readable by the intended client.
+Encrypt all of Mongodb’s network traffic.
+TLS/SSL ensures that Mongodb network traffic is only readable by the intended client.

 * Go to `docker-compose/files/mongo/config` path
 * Uncomment `ssl` block from `mongod.conf` file
 * Bring or generate certificate files in path you already are
 * Change value of `CAFile` and `PEMKeyFile` parameters with yours (only name of certificate files)
 * Save it
-* Run `docker-compose up -d` command in case you run MongoDB for the first time  or `docker-compose restart mongodb` in case you already have MongoDB up.
+* Run `./flowmanager start` command in case you run Mongodb for the first time  or `./flowmanager restart mongodb` in case you already have Mongodb up.

 </details>